Skip to contents

 Background

-Many implementations of BART and its extensions represent categorical predictors using several binary indicators, one for each level of each categorical predictor.
+Many implementations of BART represent categorical predictors using several binary indicators, one for each level of each categorical predictor.
 Axis-aligned decision rules are well-defined with these indicators: they send one level of a categorical predictor to the left and all other levels to the right (or vice versa).
 Regression trees built with these rules partition the set of all levels of a categorical predictor by recursively removing one level at a time.
-Unfortunately, most partitions of the levels cannot be built with this “remove one at a time” strategy, meaning these implementations are extremely limited in their ability to “borrow strength’’ across groups of levels.
-Please see Deshpande (2024) for a more detailed argument against one-hot encoding categorical predictors.
+Unfortunately, most partitions of the levels cannot be built with this “remove one at a time” strategy, meaning these implementations are extremely limited in their ability to “borrow strength” across groups of levels.
+In other words, the combination of one-hot encoding and axis-aligned decision rules prevents trees from forming small subgroups of observations defined by combinations of levels of categorical predictors.
+Please see Deshpande (2025) for a more detailed argument against one-hot encoding categorical predictors.

-If a variable XX contained in train_data is of class “factor”, flexBART determines the initial set of available values of XX by looking at levels of the corresponding element of train_data.
-As a result, flexBART is able to make predictions at new values of a categorical predictor not present in the training data so long as these values are included as levels of that predictor.
+If a variable XX contained in train_data is of class “factor”[^string2factor], flexBART determines the initial set of available values of XX by looking at levels of the corresponding element of train_data.
+As a result, flexBART is able to make predictions at new values of a categorical predictor not present in the training data so long as these values are included as levels of that factor.

 Example